 The Board provides its students with the opportunity to learn and grow in a Catholic faith community that is based on love and mutual respect.
-Our schools are places of learning, and students, families, school staff, and the community have the right to expect them to be safe and free of violence.
-The Board is committed to addressing issues of violence in our schools and developing safe and caring learning environments.
+Our schools are places of learning, and students, families, school staff, and the community have the right to expect them to be safe and conducive to student success.

 Safe Schools Policy